 Over the course of this tour, your guide will explain how San Carlos de Bariloche evolved relatively quickly from a small mountain village into one of the most attractive and popular cities in Argentina.
 As you experience the natural beauty of the region and hike around its terrain, you'll begin to understand why Bariloche was voted Argentina's national capital of adventure tourism.
 At the end of the tour, you'll visit a local microbrewery for lunch and a beer tasting—a fun way to end the excursion!

 Day 9: Explore the Mountains & Glaciers of Tronador Hill

 Today, you'll experience the spectacular scenery in and around Tronador Hill.
-This is a bit of misnomer though since Tronador is less of a hill and more like the tallest mountain in the Andean lake area.
+This is a bit of a misnomer, though, since Tronador is less of a hill and more like the tallest mountain in the Andean Lake area.

 Day 10: Bariloche to Buenos Aires, Depart

 In the morning, you'll have time for one last breakfast at your hotel or for a quick brunch in the city.
 When it's time to go, your driver will pick you up and take you to the international airport for your flight home.
 Buen viaje!

 Looking for more inspiration for your trip to Patagonia?
 Check out these other Patagonia itineraries, explore different ways to spend 10 days in Patagonia, or discover the best time to visit Patagonia.